-Pronation of the foot (flattening of the arch during weight bearing), causes load on the Plantar Fascia.
-Non supportive footwear or poor foot function will lead to load on the Plantar Fascia.
+Pronation of the foot (flattening of the arch during weight bearing), causes load on the plantar fascia.

 Non-supportive footwear or poor foot function will lead to load on the plantar fascia.